-ClimActs is a politically strategic, voluntary run Australian performance collective using striking visual spectacle as well as satire to communicate the urgent need for the world to respond to grave threats from climate change.
+ClimActs is a politically strategic, voluntary run Australian performance collective using striking visual spectacle and satire to communicate the urgent need for the world to respond to grave threats from climate change.
 Each act has been carefully created to address an aspect of the climate debate.

 As the founding act, the Climate Guardians represent selfless and fearless care and guardianship.
 The global media coverage the Climate Guardians received during the United Nations COP21 climate negotiations that led to The Paris Agreement, and prior to that during the G20 in Brisbane (November, 2014), appears to have inspired many other artist activists to embrace creative tactics while taking peaceful direct action.